 • MultiPL-E performance important

-• GPT-5 or Claude 4 (best cross-language)
+• GPT-5.5 or Claude Opus 4.8 (best cross-language)

 Maintenance/Refactoring:

-• SWE-bench most predictive
+• SWE-bench (and especially SWE-bench Pro) most predictive

 Explore our detailed model comparison guides for specific recommendations.